nickeubank/ds4humans/docs/_sources/30_questions/07_eda.md

 - Learning the structure of your dataset (what constitutes a unit of observation, what variables are in the dataset),
 - Validating your dataset (does the data pass the sniff test?
 Does it exhibit the basic properties you would expect given what it claims to be?)

-But I will *not* use the term EDA itself, and when I differentiate between data science enterprises, I will do so by emphasizing differences in the *end goals* of those activities (answering Exploratory Questions, Passive-Prediction Questions, or Causal Questions), not the methods used to achieve those ends.
+But I will *not* use the term EDA itself, and when I differentiate between data science enterprises, I will do so by emphasizing differences in the *end goals* of those activities (answering Descriptive Questions, Passive-Prediction Questions, or Causal Questions), not the methods used to achieve those ends.